 After you add your preprint file, you can choose to either create a new component within the project or component you originally selected or to use the project or component you have already selected.

-If you click Use the current [project] [component], a modal will appear in which you should click Continue with this [project] [component] to confirm that you want to add your preprint to an existing project or component.
+If you click Use the current [project] [component], a modal will appear in which you should click the Continue button.

 If you add your preprint to an existing project or component, the authors and title of your preprint will be extended to your OSF project or component.

 Enter the title of your project into the text field.

 Then click Save and continue.

 Adding disciplines to your preprint will enhance discoverability of your work.
 The list of disciplines will vary by preprint server.

 Select at least one discipline to help categorize your preprint.

 This section allows you to add metadata to your preprint, including a licence, original publication date, DOI, and abstract.